kubernetes-sigs/kustomize/CONTRIBUTING.md

 | docs  | Changes related to documentation. | docs: add rules documentation for PR. |

 2. Add `BREAKING CHANGE:` on your commit message as footer to signify breaking changes.
-This will help maintainer to justify `MAJOR` releases.
+This will help maintainers identify `MAJOR` releases.

 Example: